-When God entered into a covenant with Israel on Mount Sinai, was that covenant expected to be eternal?
+When God entered into a covenant with Israel at Mount Sinai, was that covenant expected to be eternal?
 The Law of Moses served as the terms of that covenant.
-If Israel kept the 613 laws (mizvot) in the Law of Moses, the nation would be blessed.
+If Israel kept the 613 mitzvot (commandments) of the Law of Moses, the nation would be blessed.
 If not, the covenant would be broken and Israel would be cursed (See: Deut 28-29).
 So was the Law of Moses intended to remain binding and unchanged forever?
-According to both Judaism and the modern heretical movement called Torahism, the answer is a resounding yes!
+According to both Judaism and the modern movement called Torahism, the answer is a resounding yes!
 But is that what the Bible really teaches?
 Let’s take a look.

 First, let’s consider the concept of eternality.
 The dictionary defines eternal as “without beginning or end; lasting forever; always existing (opposed to temporal).”
 So as our point of reference for eternality, we can look to God.
 Christianity, Judaism, and Torahism all agree that He is eternal, without beginning or end: